 38. The representative of Hong Kong said that the Group had started work towards the achievement of the negotiating objectives on the basis of a general debate structured around the five elements and then proceeded into a specific discussion of each of these elements in a number of meetings.
 The discussions clearly reflected the fact that thought and work had been stimulated in capitals on the issues and that constructive discussions had taken place.
 It was true that there had been not much evidence of convergence of views during this exchange, but this should not be confused with lack of progress.
 It was essential to any negotiating process to have an initial stage where views were exchanged on the issues, to identify where the differences lay and map out the negotiating landscape.
 Some progress had been made in this direction.
-The possibilities for discussion had not been exhausted under the five elements.
-One should however not lose sight of the fact that the negotiations were a means to an end.
+The possibilities for discussion had not been exhausted under the five elements, but one should not lose sight of the fact that they were a means to an end.
 There was no purpose at this stage in trying to reorder the elements or to identify priorities amongst them.
-All members had different ideas as to what the main issues should be.
-These five elements were put together to enable members to get into substantive discussions on the issues of the negotiating objectives and, to that extent, they had succeeded.
-If they were to continue, the discussions of the five elements had to be a factor in the continuation of this work.
-From the perspective of his delegation, the core questions were perhaps what should be the content of the framework in terms of principles, what should be the coverage in terms of sectors, what should be the relationship between the overall broad framework and the existing disciplines and any new disciplines that might be developed in the sectors, what should be the overall parameter of principles and disciplines which emerged, what should be the distinctions between transactions which were internal to an economy and those which were external internationally traded transactions.
+All participants had different ideas as to what the main issues should be.
+These five elements were put together to cover everyone's approaches, everyone's points of view and to enable participants to get into substantive discussions on the issues of the negotiating objectives and, to that extent, they had succeeded.
+It was also clear that discussions under the five elements had to be a factor in the continuation of the Group's work.
+From the perspective of his delegation, the core questions were perhaps what should be the content of the framework in terms of principles, what should be the coverage in terms of sectors, what should be the relationship between the overall broad framework and the existing disciplines and any new disciplines that might be developed in the sectors, what should be the overall parameters of the framework of principles and disciplines, what should be the distinctions between transactions which were internal to an economy and those which were external internationally traded transactions.
 These are all issues the Group had to address.
 His delegation was not saying that these had to be addressed in any way that was exclusive of other approaches.
-The Group should aim to achieve the negotiating objectives within the time-frame of the Uruguay Round and should not exclude any possible approaches which would enable the members to deal with this task.
-A number of proposals had already been tabled, which would move in the direction of concentrating the focus of the work on what delegations had in mind.
-The answer to the question of how the Group should carry forward its work was that it should be done on the basis of the negotiating objectives, the five elements, and the understandings relating to them.
+Everything covered by the five elements was still on the table and should be addressed if delegations so wished.
+What the Group should aim to do was to achieve the negotiating objectives within the time-frame of the Uruguay Round.
+It should not exclude any possible approaches which would enable the participants to deal with this task.
+A number of proposals had already been tabled, which would move in the direction of concentrating the focus of the work on what the delegations had in mind.
+A more comprehensive picture on the basis of the views of participants should begin to emerge.
+Therefore, the answer to the question of how the Group should carry forward its work was that it should be done on the basis of the negotiating objectives, bearing in mind the five elements and the understandings relating to them.
 At the same time, the Group ought to be flexible and open to the receipt of proposals from delegations and examinations of these proposals.
-If more of those proposals came and were developed as the process went on, this would become more the emphasis in the coming year.
+If more of those proposals came and were developed as the process went on, this perhaps would become more the emphasis in the coming year.